voxpoplabs/multi_postgrex/README.md

 ### Advanced Usage

-This example would allow you to store multiple configurations in Redis and access them on the fly.
-You could dynamically associate objects with a database and establish connections at runtime for querying.
+This example would allow you to store multiple configurations in Redis and establish connections at runtime for querying.

 ```elixir
 defmodule DynamicPostgrexAdapter do